What Happens When an Underground Oil Tank Is Found During a Home Inspection?

 Is it better to remove the tank even if you are not selling?

-In many cases, yes.
-Even if you are not planning to sell right away, removing an underground oil tank eliminates future risk.
-It also prevents surprises during a future inspection and protects the long-term value of the property.
+Even if you are not planning to sell your home in the near future, removing an underground oil tank can still be a smart long-term decision.
+Aging tanks may pose environmental risks over time, and addressing the issue proactively can help avoid unexpected concerns later.
+It also reduces the chance of surprises during a future inspection and helps preserve the long-term value and marketability of the property.

 If an underground oil tank is discovered during a home inspection, the most important step is to act quickly and gather accurate information.
 At Tank Solutions, we help homeowners evaluate underground oil tanks promptly and clearly, so there is less uncertainty and fewer surprises.
 The sooner the tank is properly assessed, the easier it is to keep your plans on track.